This eye candy slideshow will blow your mind, start here:

 Software development evolves super-fast.

 A tool or framework used today might be obsolete tomorrow.
-Our intention is to take a snapshot of the industry, track how it evolved in the past and make an educated guess as to where it’s heading.
+Our intention is to take a snapshot of the industry, track how it evolved in the past and make an educated guess as to where it’s headed.

-This post highlights 10+ interesting stats from the report.
-The full state of software development 2018 and 2019 reports contain even more fascinating insights about the software development landscape.
+This post highlights 20+ interesting stats from the report.
+The full state of software development 2018, 2019 and 2020 reports contain even more fascinating insights about the software development landscape.

 You can download the full reports for free here:

 Note: if you can’t read the charts, download them here.

 In 2020, the #1 challenge turned out to be capacity ahead of sharing knowledge by a considerable margin.
 So, keeping up with the demands and managing the backlog is the biggest issue in software development across the board, much like last year.

 We also asked everyone what they have done to overcome their challenges.

 The most common answer was implementing agile methods and improving on existing practices.
 SCRUM is the popular choice for improving planning, or any other moving part along the way.

 My favorite answer for this was “quit my job.”
 It may seem extreme at first, but if your company doesn’t adapt to the challenges, it’s a perfectly sensible solution for you.